joppeah/NBMobileSubscribers/README.md

 SQL Scripts
 ---------------
-SQL scripts are in sqlscript directory
+SQL schema and data scripts are in sqlscripts directory

 End Points
 ---------------